-We all struggle with our sense of self.
-This may stem from our upbringing, for example, when you did something wrong and someone told you that you weren't going to amount to anything, or when you failed a school test and you remember your parent's disappointment, then you said to yourself - I am never going to amount to anything, I am a failure.
-Thus, this narrative followed you over the years, like a dog neatly tethered to your hand, and most of the time, you forget it's even there, until something triggers it and it barks, at which point you appease it with anything or distract it from whatever prompted it.
+We all struggle with our sense of self and this sometimes may stem from our upbringing.
+For example, when you did something wrong and someone told you that you weren't going to amount to anything, or when you failed a school test and you remember the look of disappointment on your parents faces, then you said to yourself - I am never going to amount to anything, I am a failure.
+Thus, this narrative has followed you over the years like a dog neatly tethered to your hand.
+Most of the time, you forget it's even there; until something triggers it and it barks, at which point you appease it with anything or distract it from whatever prompted it.

 An occurrence in my life recently prompted me to reconsider how I value myself and where I lay my self-worth.
 It dredged up old insecurities that hover over my life every now and again when something begins to go a certain way without my permission.
 If someone rejected me (romantically), the mocking voices in my head would tell me it was because of the way I looked.
 If my family members ignored my advice, they would remark, "It's because you don't make enough money like so and so, which is why they don't respect you."

 Thus, my worth or how I judged people's affection for me was through my performance.
 If they didn't "love" me, it was because I lacked something.
 I found myself in a perpetual battle in my relationships over the years.
 I attempted to become someone I wasn't to please some people, just to be accepted at the time.
 When they eventually rejected me, it eroded my self-esteem - perhaps I wasn't good enough, clever enough, or pretty enough for them, I reasoned.